by: Thomas Young

 Here are a few suggestions for hiring and training salespeople to market online.

-- These salespeople should have a high comfort level with technology, and a passion for the Internet and web marketing knowledge.
+- These salespeople should have a high comfort level with technology, and a passion for the Internet and strategic digital marketing knowledge.
 Without this passion, there may be little incentive to learn and practice online marketing skills.

-- Encourage learning about web marketing from proven web resources.
+- Encourage learning about strategic digital marketing from proven web resources.
 You can find nearly unlimited resources online.
-Make the time for salespeople to try out what they learn and convert natural selling skills to web marketing.
+Make the time for salespeople to try out what they learn and convert natural selling skills to strategic digital marketing.
 Set up web stats and ROI tracking to measure their performance.

 - It is important to modify incentive and rewards systems around digital marketing skills that include lead creation, online conversions, an understanding of web stats, e-mail marketing and more.

-Some of the best candidates for web marketing positions may already be a part of your current sales team.
-Investigate internally to find skills that go beyond traditional selling and into a more effective web marketing approach to drive leads.
+Some of the best candidates for strategic digital marketing positions may already be a part of your current sales team.
+Investigate internally to find skills that go beyond traditional selling and into a more effective strategic digital marketing approach to drive leads.
 Watch out for non-technical salespeople, because they will find it more difficult over time to generate leads and close sales; although, non-technical salespeople may have excellent writing skills.